Top 10 Games

 10. Metal Gear Solid Series: Stealth with Soul

 The Metal Gear Solid series is a masterclass in blending stealth gameplay with bonkers storytelling, and the voice acting is the glue that holds it all together.
-It’s not just about sneaking past guards, it’s about feeling the weight of every convoluted plot twist, and the voices make that happen.
+It is not just about sneaking past guards, it is about feeling the weight of every convoluted plot twist, and the voices make that happen.

 David Hayter’s Iconic Snake